trax-project/trax3-moodle-xapi-agent/docs/xapi-profile.md

 This statement is generated from the `\core\event\course_module_completion_updated` Moodle event, when the completion state is voided by this event.

-The statement is very similar to the last one, except that the verb is `https://w3id.org/xapi/vle/verbs/voided-completion` and the `result` is not present.
+The statement is similar to the last one, except that the verb is `https://w3id.org/xapi/vle/verbs/voided-completion` and the `result` is not present.

 ## Grading